Hello everybody and welcome to our first feature for 2018.

 Todd Boyd once said “Hip hop is inherently political, the language is political,” Boyd also says.
 “It uses language as a weapon — not a weapon to violate or not a weapon to offend, but a weapon that pushes the envelope that provokes people, makes people think.””

-Many people believe that the movement had always revolved around the music and the culture and the way people dressed and addressed themselves, but to look at the wide spectrum of the movement, Hip hop was the authentic way blacks could show the world that they also had a voice.
+Many people believe that the movement had always revolved around the music and the culture and the way people dressed and addressed themselves, but to look at the wide spectrum of the movement, Hip hop was the instrument in which young Africans could show the world that they also had a voice.
 Some referred hip hop artists as the “ghetto spokesperson”.
-This not only created something authentic for black people, it also gave young kids role models to look up to and admire.
+This not only created something authentic for Africans, it also gave young kids role models to look up to and admire.
 The success stories in hip hop made it every child’s dream to be a platinum-selling artist one day like MC Hammer. 😂

-Keepin’ It Steezy has always tried to recognize the efforts made by those who made our future a bit more brighter than it was destined to be, and we owe it all to movements like Hip Hop Movement and the culture as a whole and not only will this play a vital part in the future of the youth, but also in the future of global consciousness of the history that made up the present we live in.
+Keepin’ It Steezy has always tried to recognize the efforts made by those who make our future a bit more brighter than it was destined to be, and we owe it all to movements like Hip Hop Movement and the culture as a whole and not only will this play a vital part in the future of the youth, but also in the future of global consciousness of the history that architecturally designed the present moment live in.
 We will continue making it our mission to recognize those that fought tooth and nail for the movement to stay alive.

 Join us next time for more steezy updates and feeds on your local “Steez Encyclopedia”